meminciftci/System-Simulation-HW1/report.md

    - Else, the patient is forced to go home.
 4. **Discharge from Hospital**: A patient in a bed finishes service (time ~ Exp(\(\mu_{cb}\))).
 5. **Recovery at Home**: A patient at home (stable or critical) finishes healing (time ~ Exp(\(\mu_s\)) for stable or Exp(\(\mu_{ch}\)) for critical-with-\(\alpha\) factor).

-**Note**: In a typical **discrete-event simulation** model, you may or may not explicitly track the “home-completed” event if it’s purely for calculating the total time to recovery.
-However, because the HW specifically wants the average time a patient gets better and the proportion of patients that are home vs. hospital, you will track and record the time when each patient fully recovers.

 ---